 BSc in Government, London School of Economics

 'When politics trumps strategy: UK-EU security collaboration after Brexit'.
-International Political Science Review, Online First (with Monika Sus).
+International Political Science Review, 43(3), June 2022 (with Monika Sus).

 'Unity over Diversity?
 The Politics of Differentiated Integration after Brexit'.
-Journal of European Integration, Online First.
+Journal of European Integration, 43(8), December 2021.

 'Bounded Rationality and the Brexit Negotiations: Why Britain Failed to Understand the EU'.
-Journal of European Public Policy, Online First (with Filipa Figueira).
+Journal of European Public Policy, 28(12), December 2021 (with Filipa Figueira).

 'The Domestic Sources of Détente: State-Society Relations and Foreign Policy Change during the Cold War'.
 Foreign Policy Analysis, 17(2), April 2021 (with Angelos Chryssogelos).